ramasesh/pytorch-split-dataset/README.md

-# Split datasets in PyTorch
+# Split and donsampled datasets in PyTorch

+## Split datasets
 A commonly-studied continual learning scenario is using split datasets, which are subsets of a particular dataset which contain only a subset of labels.
 For example, we can take splits of MNIST, say all 0s and 6s, or all 3s, 4s, and 7s, etc.

 Usage (for MNIST example):